 Food & Water Bowls plus more

-- I prefer stainless steel bowls because they are so easy to clean.
-I wash all of our dog bowls in the dishwasher daily because I feed fish oil and I do not want it to stick on the bowls.
-They come with or without non-skid bottoms.
+- I prefer stainless steel bowls because they are so easy to clean in a dishwasher and do not break.
+These bowls come with or without non-skid bottoms.
 I recommend a medium-sized bowl that holds approximately 2 quarts.

 - If your puppy inhales his or her food without taking the time to chew you might consider a Slow Feeder bowl.
 Lick mats are great tools to help keep a puppy occupied while getting a bath or just keeping them occupied.

 Potty box, washable potty pads & hanging bell